 - Cover the dough with a thin layer of vegetable oil to prevent it from drying and place it in a bowl.
 Cover it with a kitchen cloth and let it proof for one hour or until it has doubled in size.
 It's best to proof in a warm place like inside your oven with only the light on, for example.

 - Dust a surface with flour and place the dough on top.
-Also dust some extra flour on the dough.
-Roll it out until it’s 5mm thick.
+Also, dust some extra flour on the dough.
+Roll it out until it's 5mm thick.
+Make sure it's completely unstuck to the surface before starting to cut by lifting it completely from the table.

-- Use cookie cutters to make a large circle and then a smaller one in the center.
-Optimize the use of the dough as much as you can because the donuts resulting from when you re-stretch the scraps won’t turn out as nice.
+- Use cookie cutters to make a large circle and then a smaller one in the centre.
+Optimize the use of the dough as much as you can because the donuts resulting from when you re-stretch the scraps won't turn out as nice.
+Place each donut on a piece of parchment paper.
+This will help later when adding them to the oil so that they don't lose their shape.

-- Let them proof on the surface covered with a kitchen cloth for 45min.
+- Let them proof on the surface covered with a kitchen cloth for 30-45min or until doubled in size.

-- Pour enough vegetable oil in a pot so that it’s 4 fingers high.
-Heat it up to 180C or medium heat.
+- Pour enough vegetable oil into a pot so that it's 4 fingers high.
+Heat it up to 180°C/350°F or medium heat.

-- Once nice and hot place a donut inside.
-It’s going to float and we want to cook it for 1-2min per side or until golden.
+- Once nice and hot place a donut inside with the help of the parchment paper.
+Remove the paper once it's inside.
+Be careful not to burn yourself.
+It's going to float and we want to cook it for 1-2min per side or until golden.

-- Remove the donut and place it onto a tray with kitchen paper to absorb the extra oil.
+- Remove the donut and place it onto a cooling rack.
 Repeat this process with all the donuts.

-- Wait for them to cool down completely before advancing to the glaze or it will melt.
+- Wait for them to cool down completely before advancing to the glaze or it will melt away.

 For the glaze